Updated August 19, 2023

 Introduction to Static Routing

 The routing technique which needs a manual configuration is static routing.
 Mostly network administrators rely on observing static routing.
-The usage of static routing will be high in the places that follow constant parameters in network and environment.
+The usage of this routing will be high in the places that follow constant parameters in network and environment.

 Unlike dynamic routing, the static routes are fixed & does not change if the network occurs or are reconfigured.
 It is used on a router to maximize the routing efficiency & to provide backup if other information fails to be exchanged.